Donors and Funding Sources

-Georgia Vocational Rehabilitation Agency 16%
+- Georgia Vocational Rehabilitation Agency, 37%

 Not to be underestimated at all are the contributions we receive from groups and individuals just like you.
 Groups like GAP Ministries, Kingdom Builders and Christian Men’s Fellowship partner with us by providing labor to build ramps in several counties.
-In fact, over the past year the generosity of these groups contributed over two-thirds of the funding we received outside of grants, thus allowing us to serve even more consumers.
+In fact, in recent years, the generosity of these groups and others have contributed more than two-thirds of the funding we received outside of grants, thus allowing us to serve even more consumers.
 Gifts from corporate donors, groups and individuals comprised the remainder.

 Adopt A Ramp Program

 By adopting one ramp or assistive technology each year, you improve someone’s chances of becoming an active participant in the community, of becoming employed, of simply achieving some level of independence.
 The relative cost is small, compared to the benefit to the people of Southeast Georgia.

 The satisfaction you gain from helping someone become more self-reliant is invaluable.
 Not only will you make new friends, you may gain new employees and new customers, as well.
 Funds may be designated for a specific county, or for general use.Your organization may want to do more than simply provide funds.
-If you and your employees/members want hands on involvement, help is always welcome.
+If you and your employees/members want hands-on involvement, help is always welcome.